-Finally, some wetlands in the north of the province hold good numbers of Migrant Hawker (Aeshna mixta) and Green-Eyed Hawker (Aeshna isoceles) can be found from May, among others species.
+Finally, some wetlands in the north of the province hold good numbers of Migrant Hawker (Aeshna mixta).
+Green-Eyed Hawker (Aeshna isoceles) can be found from May, among others species.

 In the middle section of rivers and in the numerous dams, we will find a nice variety of damselflies.
-For instance, we will look for Copper Demoiselle (Calopteryx haemorrhoidalis), Western Demoiselle (Calopteryx xanthostoma), Mediterranean Bluet (Coenagrion caerulescens) and Small Red Damsel (Ceriagrion tenellum) are likely to be seen.
+For instance, we will look for Copper Demoiselle (Calopteryx haemorrhoidalis) and Western Demoiselle (Calopteryx xanthostoma).
+Mediterranean Bluet (Coenagrion caerulescens) and Small Red Damsel (Ceriagrion tenellum) are likely to be seen.
 Furthermore, we will scan the banks to find the elegant White Featherleg (Platycnemis latipes) and the scarce Orange Featherleg (Platycnemis acutipennis).

-Regarding dragonflies, we hope to see Large Pincertail (Onychogomphus uncatus), Small Pincertail (Onychogomphus forcipatus), Pronged Clubtail (Gomphus graslinii) and Yellow Clubtail (Gomphus simillimus) among others.
+Regarding dragonflies, we hope to see Large Pincertail (Onychogomphus uncatus) and Small Pincertail (Onychogomphus forcipatus).
+Pronged Clubtail (Gomphus graslinii) and Yellow Clubtail (Gomphus simillimus) might be seen too.
 In addition, on late summer we will see another interesting dragonfly, the Desert Darter (Sympetrum sinaiticum).

 The temporary lagoons are home to some interesting odonata.
 Although these small ponds dry up in summer, they have an interesting diversity of damselflies.
 Thus, we can find species such as Mediterranean Bluet (Coenagrion caerulescens), Small Spreadwing (Lestes virens) and Migrant Spreadwing (Lestes barbarus).
 Moreover, we will keen eye to Robust Spreadwing (Lestes dryas), Iberian Bluetail (Ischnura graellsii) and Small Bluetail (Ischnura pumilio).